Isostasy with Love: I Elastic equilibrium: Elastic isostasy

-The zero deflection prescription is easy to understand but lacks a robust physical basis, at least in the context of elastic equilibrium (the situation is different for viscoelastic relaxation, see companion paper).
+The zero deflection prescription is easy to understand but lacks a robust physical basis in the context of elastic equilibrium, because setting to zero the displacement looks more like an initial constraint than the outcome of a physical process.
 If isostasy is the final state obtained after the shell broke in places where the stress is maximum, it makes sense to try to minimize the stress within the shell.
 One possibility consists in minimizing the maximum value of the deviatoric stress within the shell \citep{jeffreys1932}.
 In practice, it is easier to minimize the average over the shell volume of the second invariant of the deviatoric stress \citep{jeffreys1943,dahlen1982}.
 Besides facilitating computations, it has the advantage of being related to the strain energy (see below).
 The second invariant of the deviatoric stress is given by

 where there is an implicit sum over repeated indices; the prime denotes that stress and strain are deviatoric.